anidl/multi-downloader-nx/docs/GET-STARTED.md

 ## CDM Setup

 > [!NOTE]
-> If you do not have either a Widevine or Playready CDM, you will get an error like "No valid Widevine or PlayReady CDM detected." when trying to download.
+> If you do not have either a Widevine or PlayReady CDM, you will get an error like "No valid Widevine or PlayReady CDM detected." when trying to download.
+The same error can also appear if a Widevine CDM is present but corrupted, since it will not be detected or function correctly.

 ### Widevine